Rule Book

 3. The boot cannot have more than a 20-degree Kant in the upright standing position.

-4. The boot must fit your gun with minimal play or movement.
+4. The boot must fit your gun with no more than ⅓ if an inch maximal play or movement.

 5. The holster must have a hammer tether to hold the gun in the boot when off the line.